 In Part 3, we’ll explore how random mutations can never bear the weight set upon them by evolutionary biologists.

-In Part 4 we’ll discover why a Creator-God is the best explanation for these mysteries, and how we can reconcile the Design hypothesis with physical mechanisms.
+In further parts we’ll explore the origin of language, discover why a Creator-God is the best explanation for these mysteries, and how we can reconcile the Design hypothesis with the pursuit of physical mechanism.

 Protein Folding Explained

 - Mirza Tahir Ahmad: Chapter 1, Chapter 2, Chapter 3 of those dealing with the origin of life, in the magnum opus Revelation, Rationality, Knowledge & Truth.

 - Stephen Meyer: Signature in the Cell (book)

 The first and greatest inspiration for this new series of articles was His Holiness Mirza Tahir Ahmad, may Allah be pleased with him, the Fourth Caliph of the Ahmadiyya Muslim Community.
 Throughout his life he showed immense spiritual insight into the scientific world.
 As early as the 1980’s he was exhorting the world to find scientific evidence for God in the origin of life, focusing particularly on the co-dependency of DNA & RNA.

 In his book Revelation, Rationality, Knowledge & Truth, he outlined a stunning defence of theism in the face of scientific materialism, devoting multiple chapters to dismantling Richard Dawkin’s then-current The Blind Watchmaker.
 He also devoted great length to the problem of the origin of life and the origin of genetic complexity, citing the massive improbabilities involved as a clear indication of Divine Design.
 His writing in this area remains far beyond the writing of any of the scientists and philosophers discussed elsewhere in this article.
 If this is deemed to be implausible, then we again exhort the reader to sample his majestic writing above.